marleneA07/marleneA07/README.md

 - 👋 Hi, I’m @marleneA07
-- 👀 I’m interested in 🪴Gardening
+- 👀 I’m interested in 🪴 Gardening
 - 🌱 I’m currently learning 💻 new programming languages
 - 💞️ I’m looking to collaborate on Github?
 - 📫 How to reach me: Follow me here or on LinkedID https://www.linkedin.com/in/12345-marlene-azevedo/